Type Six: The Loyal Skeptic

 - Leslie’s meditations for Sixes

-Sources: Helen Palmer; Type Six panelists; Enneagram Studies in the Narrative Tradition
+Sources: Helen Palmer; Type Six panelists; The Narrative Enneagram

 Here, a man with a Type 6 pattern describes challenges he experiences in relationships.